schorsch3000/bashnippets/Readme.md

 - fzf
 - realpath
 - sed
-- bat (bil be fallback to cat if not available)
+- bat (will be fallback to cat if not available)